getsentry/sentry-java/docs/config.rst

 Configuration
 =============

+**Note:** Raven's library and framework integration documentation explains how to to do basic Raven configuration for each of the supported integrations.
+The configuration below is typically for more advanced use cases and can be used in combination any of the other integrations *once you set Raven up with the integration*.
+Please check the integration documentation before you attempt to do any advanced configuration.

-Most of Raven's configuration happens by setting options in your DSN, as seen below.
+Most of Raven's advanced configuration happens by setting options in your DSN, as seen below.

 Connection and protocol
 -----------------------